reduxjs/redux/docs/introduction/ThreePrinciples.md

 **The only way to mutate the state is to emit an [action](../Glossary.md#action), an object describing what happened.**

-This ensures that the views or the network callbacks never write directly to the state, and instead express the intent to mutate.
+This ensures that neither the views nor the network callbacks will ever write directly to the state.
+Instead, they express an intent to mutate.
 Because all mutations are centralized and happen one by one in a strict order, there are no subtle race conditions to watch out for.
-Actions are just plain objects, so they can be logged, serialized, stored, and later replayed for debugging or testing purposes.
+As actions are just plain objects, they can be logged, serialized, stored, and later replayed for debugging or testing purposes.

 ```js
 store.dispatch({